Portrait Picture

 A data access framework for object relational mapping.
 Worked with it full time for one and a half years - quite enjoyed it 👍.

-XUnit Tests
+xUnit Tests

 A test tool for .NET framework, as the name suggests used for unit testing.
 I definitely sleep better at night when my code is thoroughly tested.